numediart/ronde-nuit/README.md

   * [ ] Create a GUI showing colors based on sentiment
   * [ ] Convert sentiment to color
   * [ ] Set NEUTRAL threshold as a parameter
+  * [x] Update JSON / CSV when analyzing instead of creating a new one
 * [ ] CSV
   * [ ] Color format rows depending on the analyzed sentiment
+  * [ ] Create CSV to JSON and JSON to CSV routine